-Figure 6.
-Feeding damage (scores) by larvae of Plutella xylostella on B. rapa grown in unamended soil (NoFrass; control) or soil amended with raw BSF frass (BSFF) or raw yellow mealworm frass (MWF).
-Boxplots show the median (horizontal bold line), and minimum and maximum values.
-The dot represents an outlier.
-The white square on each box represents the mean damage score.
-Data were analysed with generalised linear models (GLM). n is the number of replicates per treatment.

 Effects of incubated and composted frass on the growth of Brassica rapa plants

-BSFF or MWF that had been incubated in the soil for 16 days significantly affected the growth of B. rapa plants (χ2 = 32.36; df = 2; p < 0.0001; Figure 7A).
-Compared to the control (NoFrass) and BSFF, incubating MWF in the soil resulted in the highest mean leaf area (Figure 7A).
+BSFF or MWF that had been incubated in the soil for 16 days significantly affected the growth of B. rapa plants (χ2 = 32.36; df = 2; p < 0.0001; Figure 6A).
+Compared to the control (NoFrass) and BSFF, incubating MWF in the soil resulted in the highest mean leaf area (Figure 6A).
 Plants exposed to incubated BSFF had a similar leaf area as plants exposed to the NoFrass control.
-When BSFF or MWF was composted before being added to the soil this also affected leaf area (χ2 = 13.15; df = 2; p = 0.0014; Figure 7B).
+When BSFF or MWF was composted before being added to the soil this also affected leaf area (χ2 = 13.15; df = 2; p = 0.0014; Figure 6B).
 Amending the soil with composted BSFF resulted in the lowest mean leaf area, which was significantly different from plants grown in composted MWF.
-Neither composted BSFF nor composted MWF resulted in a leaf number significantly different from plants exposed to the control (Figure 7B).
+Neither composted BSFF nor composted MWF resulted in a leaf number significantly different from plants exposed to the control (Figure 6B).